rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 really?
 Ok, you can think about it, and it will become 1000 citations in a day just by thinking !!

+[8] my group only got 8 papers in xx conference.
+Other dude got 20 papers.
+My students are not working hard enough. let me pressure them.

+dude, you should be grateful that you are in a position to mentor people.
+Secondly, please fix your self esteem.
+Spending a night in a homeless shelter will do wonders for you.
+Get out of your ivory tower, and live with less privileged for a day.

 Cajal calls these afflictions as `disease of the mind'.
 These questions  often weaken resolve, have no definite answers and prevent the mind from staying to problems which really matter.
 Learn to avoid these like a plague.
 They consumed years of my energy.
 Don't let it waste your life too.